top of page

 Know what you're buying.

-Buyers of condos and coops in the DC area receive a package of documents containing a number of different documents including the condo declaration, bylaws, rules and regulations, budgets, reserve studies, financial statements, insurance information, and other documents relating to the running of a community association.
+Buyers of condos, co-ops, and houses in an HOA in the DC area receive a package of documents containing a number of different documents including the condo declaration, bylaws, rules and regulations, budgets, reserve studies, financial statements, insurance information, and other documents relating to the running of a community association.

-Whether you are buying in a 2 unit building or a 400 unit building, you'll want a full understanding of the documents and the state of the association so that you can make an informed decision about your purchase.
+Whether you are buying in a 2 or 400 unit building, or an HOA, you'll want a full understanding of the documents and the state of the association so that you can make an informed decision about your purchase.
 Why?

 • You may want to rent the unit out at some point and should know if there are any restrictions on doing so.